 News and Announcements

-We have now posted the Bidding, Callback, and Offer Data from OCI 2011 to the EIW/FIP 2012 webpage (in the last section called "Reports").
+Wanted to make sure you are aware of the Bidding, Callback, and Offer Data Report from OCI 2012, which you can find on the EIW/FIP 2013 webpage (in the last section called "Reports").

 The other employer research reports that were posted in early June include:

 a.
 Spreadsheet of 2013 EIW Employer Participants by Schedule (sorted alphabetically).
 This report is essentially a snapshot -- as of 6-27-13 -- of the EIW information contained in b-Line.
 It contains interview date, employer name, number of interview slots, office locations for which the employer is interviewing, and hiring contact information.
 This spreadsheet will not include any additions/cancellations that occurred (or will occur) after June 27th -- the b-Line itself will always be your most up-to-the-minute source of information about on-campus interviews.
 You can sort the spreadsheet however you like and print it to use as a reference for those occasions when you do not have internet connectivity and therefore cannot access the b-Line.
 (NOTE: The organizing principle of this spreadsheet is an employer's individual interview schedule, which may include more than one office location for that employer.)

 b.
 Spreadsheet of 2013 EIW Employers By Location -- this list breaks out the schedules according to the locations of the various offices for which the employers are interviewing.
 Like the schedule spreadsheet, the information contained on this spreadsheet is a snapshot of the information contained in b-Line as of June 27th.
 Unfortunately, we lack the resources to update it each time an employer changes its schedule. b-Line, on the other hand, is continually updated.
 Accordingly, the b-Line ought to "govern" if you find it is in conflict with the information on this or any other of the more static spreadsheets.